funkjk/restful-ui/TASKS.md

  - enable swagger-editor
  - add "copy as curl" button to logconsole
  - support form body format
- - add move left right button to Object datatable
  - can use other option to send to plugin
  - disable caching request
  - hold datetime with caching reqesut
  - enable paging with pagable API
+ - select key to link under api
  - tag filter
  - deprecated api
  - oauth